shaliniduneria2001/SQL_PROJECT/README.md

 # SQL_PROJECT
-This ia sql end to end project.
+This is a sql end to end project.